BenThaiJS/loginUserProductTable/README.md

 Project Functionalities

-Create, update, delete a User
+Create, update, delete a User,
-Login User w authentication
+Login User w authentication,
-Store images at the server
+Store images at the server,
-Forget and reset password
+Forget and reset password,
-Create, Edit, Delete, and Review a Product
+Create, Edit, Delete, and Review a Product,
-Filter Search User or Product
+Filter Search User or Product, setup Pagination
-setup Pagination